Volatile Organic Compounds - TVOC

 • Elimination of the polluting source.

-• Use of certified low VOC-emitting construction and finishing products (EC1 plus).
+• Use of construction and finishing products certified with low VOC emissions (EC1 plus).

 • Review of hygiene and cleaning products.